onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "Truth is much too complicated to allow anything but approximations." - [John von Neumann](https://www.azquotes.com/quote/529908)

+> "Tolerance grows only when faith loses certainty; certainty is murderous." - [Will Durant](https://www.goodreads.com/quotes/84593-tolerance-grows-only-when-faith-loses-certainty-certainty-is-murderous)

 > "Love truth, but pardon error." - [Voltaire](https://www.goodreads.com/quotes/248-love-truth-but-pardon-error)

 > "Doubt is an uncomfortable condition, but certainty is a ridiculous one." - [Voltaire](https://www.goodreads.com/quotes/24949-doubt-is-an-uncomfortable-condition-but-certainty-is-a-ridiculous)